Quantized Dissipation from the Inverse-Square Anomaly in a Non-Hermitian Klein-Gordon Field: Self-adjoint extension, outgoing boundary condition, and quantized decay

-where $E_0$ is a complex reference scale fixed by short-distance matching at $r=r_0$.
+where $E_0$ is a complex reference scale fixed by short-distance matching at a regularization scale $r=r_0$.
 The spectrum therefore forms a \emph{log-periodic tower}, characteristic of quantum systems with continuous scale invariance broken by an irreversible boundary condition.
+The explicit analytical derivation of this quantization condition and its inherent robustness is detailed in \ref{app:absorber}.

 Writing

 the decay widths satisfy